-In any event, the Company may only make distributions to its Shareholders if its equity exceeds the amount of the paid-in and called-up part of the issued capital plus the reserves as required to be maintained by the Articles of Association (if any) or by Dutch law.
+In any event, the Company may only make distributions to its Shareholders if its equity exceeds the amount of the reserves as required to be maintained by the Articles of Association (if any) or by Dutch law and as long as the distribution would not leave the Company incapable of servicing its payable and foreseeable debts.
 The Board determines which part of the profits will be added to the reserves, taking into account the Company's general financial condition, revenues, earnings, cash need, working capital developments, (if any) capital requirements (including requirements of its subsidiaries) and any other factors that the Board may deem relevant in making such a determination.
 The remaining part of the profits after the addition to reserves will be at the disposal of the general meeting.
-The dividend entitlements of the Ordinary Shareholders and Special Shareholders are the same, meaning that the amount of dividend declared per Share shall be equal.
+The dividend entitlements of the Ordinary Shareholders and holders of Special Shares are the same, meaning that the amount of dividend declared per Share shall be equal.
 The holders of Warrants will not be entitled to receive dividends.